theanalyst/osc17-ceph-elk/slides.md

 ## Design
 + Built atop of the multisite architecture, where metadata forwarding was already impelmented
++ Kraken release of Ceph saw sync plugins feature
 + Requires multiple RGWs and multiple zones
-+ A zone is made read only and essentially forwards metadata to configured ES cluster, this zone will not service any metadata
++ A zone is made read only and forwards metadata to configured ES cluster, this zone will not service any metadata deletion is also handled automatically
-+ essentially gets metadata from other zones and pushes them to ES, deletion is also handled automatically

 --

-<img src="img/rgw-es.svg" width=200%></img>

---
+## Caveats
 + ES unfortunately doesn't have an off the shelf authentication module
 + the ES endpoint shouldn't be made public, accessible to the cluster administrators
 + For normal user requests, RGW itself can authenticate the user, & ensures users don't see other's data¹
-+ We have an attribute mentioning owners for an oect and this is used to service user req,.
++ We have an attribute mentioning owners for an object and this is used to service user req,.

 ¹ Coming soon to a package repo near you

+--

+<img src="img/rgw-es.svg" width=200%></img>

 --